-However, it’s not a good idea to get rid of all our nose hair because it protects the delicate membranes of our inner nasal passages by trapping dust, bacteria and pollutants.
-It also traps moisture and humidity to keep our delicate nasal membranes lubricated and healthy.
+However, it seems it’s not a good idea to get rid of all our nose hair because it protects the delicate membranes of our inner nasal passages by trapping dust, bacteria and pollutants.
+It also traps moisture and humidity to keep our delicate membranes lubricated and healthy.
 Unsightly as it may be, nose hair is a vital part of our immune system.
-So, only trim the hair that is showing.
-Getting rid of those overgrown hairs is thankfully very easy, painless and inexpensive to do.
-So what are the options?
+So, we should only trim the hair that is showing.
+Getting rid of those overgrown stragglers is thankfully very easy, painless and inexpensive to do.
+So what are our options?

 Tweezers Ideally never pluck your nose hair.
 Not only is it painful, it can lead to infection.
 Basically if you pluck a hair and it bleeds, the blood can let bacteria grow in your nose and possibly enter your bloodstream.
-Here at CW HQ, we love Tweezerman as, although expensive, they really do an effective job and one pair of tweezers lasts for years without losing their grip.
+However, for your eyebrows we recommend Tweezerman as, although expensive, they really do an effective job and one pair of tweezers lasts for years without losing their grip.

 Electric trimmer This is the method I decided on.
 So, after my breathing had calmed down with the shock of how hairy I had become, I bought my own nose trimmer.
 Tentatively, I pressed it gently to the entrance to one of my nostrils and switched it on, girding myself for some discomfort.
 Not only did the offending stragglers disappear into the little machine but it was, surprisingly, absolutely painless.
 You just rinse the trimmer under the tap to clean it – it is 100% washable.
 Simples.
 BTW, my research shows that you’ll pay up to twice as much for a “ladies” nose trimmer which is highly likely to be pink, but won’t do any better job than a cheaper “male” version.
 Choose one with a long ‘snout’ like this Remington for £9.99.